FREQUENTLY ASKED QUESTIONS ABOUT WOOD CABINETS

 Real wood cabinets versus MDF

-Real wood cabinets, however, have the benefits of exceptional quality and durability, plus they will often outlast the homeowners, not to mention they are fully customizable.
+Real wood cabinets, however, offer exceptional quality and durability, and they will often outlast homeowners.
+Not to mention, they are fully customizable.

-Most cabinets are constructed with both MDF & real wood.
+Most cabinets are constructed with both MDF & natural wood.
 When painting cabinets, it’s ideal to use MDF in the center panel of the door or drawer front.
-The benefits of MDF is that it does not expand and contract with temperature differences and humidity as much as wood and keeps the paint from cracking over time.
-Plus it is more cost-effective.
+The benefits of MDF are that it does not expand and contract with temperature differences and humidity as much as wood and keeps the paint from cracking over time.
+Plus, it is more cost-effective.

 Wood Cabinets pros and cons